MiguelPedrosa/IART_Activity2/README.md

 ## Compilation instructions:

-To compile, simply run from the project directory:

-    sh compile.sh

-If that doesn't work, then run the following command from the src folder:
+To compile, run the following command from the src folder:

     javac algorithm/*.java gameElements/*.java Application.java